 The second important concept is not just how much utility doing this will give me but also the cost of doing one activity over another.
 There are two types of costs people will consider.
 They will consider their absolute costs, such as I would love to travel to the Great Barrier Reef, but it will cost me about $2000 round trip from where I live for just the airfare.
 That $2000 could have been spent in other ways, and if I default on my rent I will be homeless, meaning my overall pleasure is reduced.
 The cost relative to what else we could have done with that money definitely impacts the decisions people make from day to day.

 The next question is while we have the understanding that people want to maximize their pleasure, minimize pain, and reduce costs (mainly because of the trade offs), our final question is how those relate to each other.
 This forms our demand curve, which represents the relationship between the cost of one good and the amount we will buy.
-Also, if the price of a ticket goes up or down, people will be more likely to buy more of it.
+Also, if the price of a ticket goes down, people will be more likely to buy more of it, and vice versa.
 If you see an item you like is on sale, you will likely buy more because that maximized your utility.
-Essentially, as the price goes up, the amount people are able and willing to buy declines without sacrificing other goods which will reduce their overall wellbeing.
+Essentially, as the price goes up, the amount people are able and willing to buy declines without sacrificing other goods which will reduce their overall wellbeing, and vice versa.

 Supply works the same way, so in the labor market the amount of hours people are willing to work for a certain rate is proportional.
 It is not going to be directly proportional however, because as people get more money they will need to be paid to put in another hour of work is going to be larger because the marginal benefit of every additional dollar is relatively smaller.
 If I already have a million dollars saved up, a nice house, a fancy electric car, and I can travel whenever I want, why would I go do a tedious job for a measly $20 per hour?
 I would absolutely be willing to spend an entire week in Yosemite hiking with some wonderful friends and sacrifice that $800 since my million dollars in the stock market is going to likely grow more in that time than the offered wage.
 For that reason, the pleasure gained form the added income for doing a job will always have to be greater than if that individual had been doing recreation.
 Ever wondered why CEOs and stock traders get paid such lavish salaries?
 This is why.
 As long as the value of that works is worth that much money, the stock holders will be more than willing to pay it.
 This means the supply of labor offered for each wage will look like so:

 This graph is with the total number of hours worked on the bottom, and the wage is going up to something like a million dollars per hour.
-For the average person however, and for the analysis of how it will effect 99% of people it essentially looks something like this:
+After we add up all of these curves for every individual in the market, and for the analysis of how it will effect 99% of people it essentially looks something like this:

 This is where the derivative, basic income, and demand come together into one very powerful lesson.